 DWOS Synergy provides real-time communication between the implant planning software (coDiagnostiX®) and the lab software (i.e. Straumann®CARES®Visual) and improves implant planning by allowing the visualization of the relationship between the proposed implant position and the proposed restoration.
-Of special interest in regard to the Straumann® PURE Ceramic Implant Monotype, is that one can design the restoration and ensure that the planned position will not require modification for restorative materials.

-4.2 Basic implant bed preparation
+5.2 Basic implant bed preparation

-For preparing the implant bed the Straumann® Surgical Cassette is used.
+For preparing the implant bed the Straumann® Bone Level Surgical Cassette is used.

-4.2.1 Position indicator
+5.2.1 Position indicator